Courses

 Stress Reactions

 Trauma possesses the transformative potential to significantly affect both individuals and the communities they belong to, bringing forth a complex interplay of positive and negative consequences.
-Explore the prevalent stress reactions post-disaster for deeper understanding.
+Explore the prevalent post-disaster stress reactions for deeper understanding.

 A woman wearing a lanyard looks calmly at the camera while volunteers work in the background, suggesting a disaster relief or community response setting